navid0308/A1Evo_MJ_Custom/README.md

 * Don't allow extra negative delay headroom when aligning SW to speakers to preserve time alignment
 * Update TCx - this is my personal target curve and will be updated as I continue to tinker
 * Update import filter logic to correctly populate subwoofer PEQs regardless of if the CommandID is SW1 or SWMIX
-  * Previously it would ignore SW filters if the file contained SW1 but .ady contained SWMIX
+  * Previously it would ignore SW filters if the file contained SW1 but .ady contained SWMIX, or vice versa
 * Reorganize the code a bit for better consistency & readability

 ### Update 2/20/2026 PureEQ v3.1.2 changelog -